agemagician/Ankh/README.md

 <a name="community"></a>
 ## &nbsp; Community and Contributions

-The ProtTrans project is a **open source project** supported by various partner companies and research institutions.
+The Ankh project is a **open source project** supported by various partner companies and research institutions.
 We are committed to **share all our pre-trained models and knowledge**.
 We are more than happy if you could help us on sharing new ptrained models, fixing bugs, proposing new feature, improving our documentation, spreading the word, or support our project.

 <a name="question"></a>
 ## &nbsp; Have a question?